– My role has been both slightly imposed but not least self-imposed, as the mainstay of the family, says Ingrid (45).

 Gunhild Skipenes Meen is a researcher and lecturer at HVL.
 Her doctoral thesis was on these bereaved siblings and their grief.

-– There was little existing knowledge on bereaved siblings, and nothing on bereaved siblings after this particular kind of death.
-It felt important to shed light on this, says Meen.
+– There was little existing knowledge about bereaved siblings, and nothing about bereaved siblings after this particular kind of death, says Meen.

-Her thesis is part of a national project, the END project, where researchers have looked into the consequences of drug-related deaths on those bereaved and left behind.
+Her thesis is part of a national project, the END project, where researchers have looked into the consequences of drug-related deaths on those left behind.

-Losing one's child is one of the worst things a human being can experience.
+Losing a child is one of the worst things a human being can experience.
 In our culture, this is an established and recognised truth.
-But what of losing a sibling, someone you have known all your life?

 Gunhild Skipenes Meen's findings shed light on how we as a society perceive the grief of these siblings, but also how they themselves perceive their own sorrow.